nabeel-oz/qlik-py-tools/docs/Keras.md

 EXTENSION PyTools.sklearn_Set_Features(FEATURES{Model_Name, Name, Variable_Type, Data_Type, Feature_Strategy, Strategy_Arguments});
 ```

-For details on the format of inputs refer to the [Input Specifications](#input-specifications).

 ### Setting up the neural network

 The architecture of a neural network is defined by a number of layers that connect the input to the output.
-This SSE supports sequential Keras models which are linear stack of layers.
+This SSE supports sequential Keras models which are a linear stack of layers.

 Using Python we can define a Keras model in a few lines of code: